 When testing cutting edge software like Wasabi, use testnet to ensure that your mistakes don't cost you money!

-First, open your Wasabi Wallet and go to the
+First, open your Wasabi Wallet and click the

 After the testing, set the settings back to mainnet, and close Wasabi.
 It will load on mainnet the next time you start it.